Rangers vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have been favored on the moneyline 59 total times this season.
-They've gone 34-25 in those games.
+- The Rangers have been the moneyline favorite 60 total times this season.
+They've gone 35-25 in those games.

-- Based on this contest's moneyline, the Rangers' implied win probability is 60.8%.
+- Based on this game's moneyline, the Rangers have an implied win probability of 61.5%.

-- Texas has combined with opponents to go over the total 46 times this season for a 46-38-6 record against the over/under.
+- In the 91 games in which oddsmakers have set an over/under for Texas, it has combined with opponents to go over the total 47 times (47-38-6).

-- The Rangers have put together an 8-2-0 record against the spread this season (covering 80% of the time).
+- The Rangers have put together an 8-2-0 record ATS this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!